 But what is Shivratri is all about?
 In the deepest spiritual sense, what does it signify?
 Let us understand.

-What is the peak of Self Realisation?
+Shivratri in a spiritual sense associated with the peak of Self-realisation.
 It is the Union of Shiva and Shakti or Prakriti.
 The core of human consciousness is dormant and it awakens only when it comes into contact with material manifestation.
 The dormant soul becomes conscious when it unites with the physical reality and the darkness of the ignorance is dispelled.

 It is our illusions that prevent us from realising our true nature, the illusion of separation from Prakrti and our true selves.
 These illusions can be dealt at two levels – internally and externally.
 On an internal level, we must cleanse our vision of Prakriti.
 For this we must cleanse ourselves of low self-esteem, fears, stress and negativity.

 On an external level, we must develop confidence and self-power to face our challenges in the world.
 We must clear our mistrust, fear of betrayal and lack of acceptance in all our dealings with the world.
 Remember the Puranic story of the union of Shiva and Parvati, and how Kamdev (desire) had to be annihilated before Shiva could unite with his beloved.
 This is the reason why, on Shivratri night, Shiva and Shakti (symbolised in Shivlinga and Yoni) are ritually cleansed with milk, curd and then sweeteners like sugarcane juice are poured on them.
 This reminds us that we must cleanse ourselves of all vrittis and then sweeten ourselves to bring sweetness in all our relationships.
 We offer Dhatrua to Lord Shiva to make ourselves strong to bear the negativity in our environment.
 We offer the Lord fruits that are rich in prana and Belpatra for its sattvic frequencies, which protect us from delusion.